rspeer/python-ftfy/README.md

 ## Who maintains ftfy?

-I'm Rob Speer (rob@luminoso.com).
+I'm Robyn Speer (rspeer@luminoso.com).
 I develop this tool as part of my text-understanding company, [Luminoso](http://luminoso.com), where it has proven essential.